Lynx forward Rebekkah Brunson balancing life's many demands

-Rebekkah Brunson was sitting on a couch in the living room of her Minnetonka living room, her son on her lap, her big, strong hands cradling his tiny head.
+Rebekkah Brunson was sitting on a couch of her Minnetonka living room, her son on her lap, her big, strong hands cradling his tiny head.

 For the last decade Brunson has put the power in the Lynx's power forward position, been the 6-2 soul of a team that has won four WNBA titles.
 The only player in league history with a championship ring for all four fingers and a thumb has spent her career battling opponents on both ends of the court, using those strong hands to rip rebounds off the glass.